ricsimarta/halftime-exam/README.md

 You can run some built-in tests witn the `node test.js` command.
 You can run the .js files independently with the `node filename.js` command.

-*Don't forget to add me (ricsimarta) as a contributer to this repository!*
+*Don't forget to add me (ricsimarta) as a contributor to this repository!*

 ---